Server data from the Official MCP Registry

 Notes:

-ocr_image in blocks mode returns the same per-page shape minus the detection sections: { pages: [{ page, paragraphs, textBlocks }] }.paragraphId / lineId reset on every page.textBlocks[] and reconstruct from the bounding boxes.claude mcp add macos-vision-mcp -- macos-vision-mcp
+ocr_image in blocks mode returns the same per-page shape minus the detection sections: { pages: [{ page, paragraphs, textBlocks }] }.paragraphId / lineId reset on every page.textBlocks[] and reconstruct from the bounding boxes.All examples below use npx -y — the recommended default.
+No prior npm install needed; the package is fetched and cached on first run, and updates pick up automatically when the npx cache rolls over.

 Edit ~/Library/Application Support/Claude/claude_desktop_config.json: